AlexandreDecan/sismic/docs/execution.rst

       pass

-As a shortcut, the :py:meth:`~pyss.simulator.Simulator.execute` method will return a list of :py:class:`~pyss.simulator.MacroStep` instances obtained by repeatedly calling :py:meth:`~pyss.simulator.Simulator.execute_once`:
+As a shortcut, the :py:meth:`~sismic.simulator.Simulator.execute` method will return a list of :py:class:`~sismic.simulator.MacroStep` instances obtained by repeatedly calling :py:meth:`~sismic.simulator.Simulator.execute_once`:

 .. code:: python

-    from pyss.simulator import MacroStep
+    from sismic.simulator import MacroStep

     steps = simulator.execute()
     for step in steps:
       assert isinstance(step, MacroStep)

-Notice that a call to :py:meth:`~pyss.simulator.Simulator.execute` first computes the list and **then** returns it, meaning that all the steps are already processed when the call returns.
+Notice that a call to :py:meth:`~sismic.simulator.Simulator.execute` first computes the list and **then** returns it, meaning that all the steps are already processed when the call returns.

-As a call to :py:meth:`~pyss.simulator.Simulator.execute` could lead to an infinite execution (see for example `simple/infinite.yaml <https://github.com/AlexandreDecan/PySS/blob/master/examples/simple/infinite.yaml>`__), an additional parameter ``max_steps`` can be specified to limit the number of steps that are computed and executed by the method.
+As a call to :py:meth:`~sismic.simulator.Simulator.execute` could lead to an infinite execution (see for example `simple/infinite.yaml <https://github.com/AlexandreDecan/sismic/blob/master/examples/simple/infinite.yaml>`__), an additional parameter ``max_steps`` can be specified to limit the number of steps that are computed and executed by the method.